-What is the Aaronic Blessing?The Aaronic Blessings, also called the Priestly Blessing, is the blessing God instructed Aaron and his sons to say over the Israelites in Numbers 6:24–26.
+What is the Aaronic Blessing?The Aaronic Blessing, also called the Priestly Blessing, is the blessing God instructed Aaron and his sons to say over the Israelites in Numbers 6:24–26.
 It says:

 "The LORD bless you and keep you;